ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 A good example of this is the Content Security Policy (CSP) supported by modern web browsers.
 CSP lets you state that the HTML being sent is only data, and is *not* allowed to provide inline scripts (programs) or styles (which can also be programs) - instead, the scripts and styles may only be downloaded from specified trusted places.
 That way, if an attacker manages to subvert the HTML, the attacker will not be able to cause attacker-provided programs to be run.

+🔔 Insecure design is such a common mistake in web applications that it is 2021 OWASP Top 10 #4.

 ### Quiz 2.6

 \>\>Which of the following is a useful additional security principle?||Check all of the options below that are generally-accepted security principles, and do NOT check them otherwise.<<